unisonweb/website/src/compare-lang/unison-for-java-devs.md

 Point.y.set    : Int -> Point -> Point
 ```

-Althouth the dot notation in Unison's record types _looks similar_ to Java's mutable method calls, modifying a field _returns a new record with the updated value_, leaving the original unchanged.
+Although the dot notation in Unison's record types _looks similar_ to Java's mutable method calls, modifying a field _returns a new record with the updated value_, leaving the original unchanged.

 ```unison
 pointA : Point